crudecomputer/hldr/README.md

 ```

 Likewise, if the referenced record is in the same table,
-the table name can be omitted as wel.
+the table name can be omitted as well.

 ```
 public